cs50/cs50.readthedocs.io/lab.md

     - foo/bar.h
 ```

-Alternatively, you can specify the subdirectory itself:
+Alternatively, you can specify subdirectories:

 ```
 lab50: